Azure Virtual Machines security overview

 Security policy management and reporting

-Azure Security Center helps you prevent, detect, and respond to threats, and provides you increased visibility into, and control over, the security of your Azure resources.
-It provides integrated security monitoring and policy management across your Azure subscriptions, helps detect threats that might otherwise go unnoticed, and works with a broad ecosystem of security solutions.
+Azure Security Center helps you prevent, detect, and respond to threats.
+Security Center gives you increased visibility into, and control over, the security of your Azure resources.
+It provides integrated security monitoring and policy management across your Azure subscriptions.
+It helps detect threats that might otherwise go unnoticed, and works with a broad ecosystem of security solutions.

-- Providing virtual machine security recommendations such as apply system updates, configure ACLs endpoints, enable antimalware, enable network security groups, and apply disk encryption.
+- Providing security recommendations for the virtual machines.
+Example recommendations include: apply system updates, configure ACLs endpoints, enable antimalware, enable network security groups, and apply disk encryption.

 - Introduction to Azure Security Center